Our guide to The Best Fly Fishing in Southwest Colorado

 Each week on Thursday mornings we will be update you with a new location and some advice to help you make the most out of your weekend fly fishing trip.
 Scroll to the bottom of this post to have these updates sent to your inbox.

-When is the best time to fish in Colorado?
+When is the best fly fishing in Southwest Colorado?

 Between March and May, the snow melt has begun, the weather is unpredictable, and you’ll likely see more anglers on the rivers.

 That said, spring conditions can be volatile.
 Before you head out, you’ll have to be very pragmatic when choosing which river you intend to fish, be well aware of its specific turbidity, and understand the runoff of the winter snow melt.
-To have a safest, most enjoyable experience, we always recommend going out with experienced local guides.
+To have a safest, most enjoyable experience, we always recommend going out with experienced local guides, who can truly show you the best fly fishing in Southwest Colorado.

-Best for easy access, Gold Medal Waters, the Animas is one of the last remaining freestone rivers in Colorado.
+Best for easy access, Gold Medal Waters, the Animas is one of the last remaining freestone rivers that offers some of the best fly fishing in Southwest Colorado.

-Along the Animas you can find small creek fishing in the high mountains, fishing in the heart of downtown Durango, and elusive private water only avalible through Expedition Outside.
+Along the Animas you can find small creek fishing in the high mountains, fishing in the heart of downtown Durango, and elusive private water only available through Expedition Outside.

 Read our guide to fishing the Animas.